• Arduino

 buzzer.freq(frequency)

-# Function: Switch off the buzzer
+# Function for switching off the buzzer

 def bequiet():